tttapa/RPi-Cpp-Toolchain/toolchain/scripts/README.md

-These scripts are common components of the scripts in the parent directory.
+These scripts contain helper functions for the scripts in the parent directory.
 Don't run these scripts directly.